 Without Storytelling; Cheryl is a copywriter who has several clients she needs to write content for today.
 She loves writing.

 With Storytelling; Cheryl gets up with a million ideas buzzing in her head.
-She can’t wait to get to her laptop & immediately pours a coffee and switches it on.
-It’s going to be a busy day writing content for her clients in the sun.
+She can’t wait to get to her laptop & immediately pours a coffee, sits down at her desk and switches it on.
+It’s going to be a busy day writing content for her clients with the sun streaming through the window.

 2. Publish > Shout > Market

 I’ve written more about Guest Blogging here and here.
+I've also put together a post which makes it easy for you to find guest blog opportunities, there are thousands of blogs waiting for your pitch, cut out the leg work and check out this post.
 And will be publishing a post soon about different ways you build links to your blog without Guest Blogging.

 3. Reference & Link To Influencers In Your Post